sap-tutorials/Tutorials/tutorials/cp-aibus-sti-postman-rec/cp-aibus-sti-postman-rec.md

 !![Activate Model](activate-model.png)

 Use the request `Get model status` from the previous step again to observe the process.
+The model status will change from `READY` to `LOADING` as the model is being loaded and deployed.
+This process may take up to 15 minutes on the first activation of your subaccount.
 Once the status of the model changes to `ACTIVE`, the model is ready and activated.

 !![Activate Model](activate-model-response.png)